Skip to main content

 People of many different professional backgrounds are successful CSCs.
 The most important characteristic of a CSC is about the right fit with the site, relational and systems capacity, and organizational and problem-solving skills.

 As of November 2022, CCSPP Implementation and Planning funding guidelines allow for using CCSPP funds to hire a CSC.
-It is important to think about a long-term funding strategy for the role.
-There are several approaches to consider:
+It is important to think about a long-term funding strategy

 • Offer community school implementation sites a graduated funding model, wherein the district funds the CSC role 100% for the first year, with the school site absorbing an additional 25% of costs each succeeding year.